Thursday night wrap-up: Cowboys prevent Eagles from clinching with 38-14 win

 In the three seasons since, Bryant has 139 catches for 1,836 yards and 16 touchdowns.

 On Thursday, though, he looked more like the player Cowboys fans know and love.
 He caught five passes for 61 yards and a touchdown.
-His 13-yard catch on a fade over cornerback Bashaud Breeland, who was flagged for interference on the play, was Bryant’s first touchdown since Week 6 against the 49ers, ending a five-game scoring drought.
+His 13-yard catch over cornerback Bashaud Breeland, who was flagged for interference on the play, was Bryant’s first touchdown since Week 6 against the 49ers, ending a five-game scoring drought.

 It also gave Bryant the record for the most touchdowns in team history with 72, one more than Bob Hayes had in his Hall of Fame career.